This story was originally produced by WBNS 10TV in Columbus.

 Even the most fortunate among us are struggling in some way with the impact of the coronavirus and its ripple effects.

-Now, imagine being a child of trauma who has been removed from his or her biological family.
+Now, imagine being a child of trauma who has been removed from his or her family of origin.

 Ohio’s foster care system was already straining under the weight of the opioid crisis and unprecedented need.

 The COVID-19 crisis has added layers of stress to the families and children involved.

 “We are very much about helping kids and providing activities and giving parents breaks.
 We run after school programs, we take monthly trips with the kids, we do summer camps,” said Tedd Murphy, President of Journey Home Foster Care.

 But those activities that are all temporarily on hold because of coronavirus.